Structured Citation Examples

 Source: ReadWrite

 Back in June, Twitter said that it was launching an experimental retargeting program.
 Now the company says it’s available globally.
-For now, the idea is for businesses to target ads on Twitter at users who have also visited their websites.
+For now, the idea is for businesses to target paid ads on Twitter at users who have also visited their websites.
 Facebook has already had success with retargeting through its FBX program, but Twitter might be particularly compelling for advertising because it could bring retargeting to mobile.

 Source: TechCrunch